 There is great gain in godliness when we are content with the simple necessities of life.

 To Those Already Rich

 Oh, how deceptive this is!
-Every one of us has felt the smug sense of superiority that creeps in after a clever investment or new purchase or a big deposit.
+Every one of us has felt the smug sense of superiority that creeps in after a clever investment, or new purchase, or a big deposit.
 Money’s chief attraction is the power it gives and the pride it feeds.
 Paul says don’t let it happen.

-Once they are liberated from the magnet of pride and once their hope is set on God not money, there is only one thing that can happen: their money will flow freely to multiply the manifold ministries of Christ.
+Once they are liberated from the magnet of pride, and once their hope is set on God, not money, there is only one thing that can happen: their money will flow freely to multiply the manifold ministries of Christ.
 Hungry will be fed, sick will be healed, ignorant will be taught, and frontier peoples will be evangelized.
-And as with Zacchaeus of old, love will bore the gold lining out of the Christian pipeline of grace and replace it with simple, durable copper.
+And as with Zacchaeus of old, love will bore the gold lining out of the Christian pipeline of grace, and replace it with simple, durable copper.

-It seems to me that our final summary emphasis should be that in both these texts Paul really wants us to lay hold on eternal life and not lose it.
+It seems to me that our final summary emphasis should be that, in both these texts, Paul really wants us to lay hold on eternal life and not lose it.
 Paul never dabbles in unessentials.
 He lives on the brink of eternity.
 That’s why he sees things so clearly.
-He stands there like God’s gatekeeper and treats us like godly Christian Hedonists: You do want life which is life indeed, don’t you (v.
-19)?
-You don’t want ruin, destruction, and pangs of heart, do you (vv.
-9, 10)?
+He stands there like God’s gatekeeper and treats us like godly Christian Hedonists: You do want life that is life indeed, don’t you (verse 19)?
+You don’t want ruin, destruction, and pangs of heart, do you (verses 9–10)?
 You do want all the gain that godliness can bring, don’t you?
 Then use the currency of Christian Hedonism wisely: do not desire to be rich, but be content with the simple necessities of life.
 Set your hope fully on God, guard yourself from pride, and let your joy in God overflow in a wealth of liberality to a lost and needy world.